On the $L^{p}$-spaces of projective limits of probability measures: Introduction

 where the limit is understood in the sense of net convergence.
-This is the content of Theorems \ref{T3.3} and \ref{C4.4}.
+The author is referred to Section \ref{Se3} for exact definitions of the notations and concepts involved in these results.
 Section \ref{Se4} applies the abstract techniques of Section \ref{Se3} to study the measures on vector spaces.
 This measures are commonly defined through a projective limit measure and consequently the analysis of this article is naturally applied to this case.
-Section \ref{Se4} is organized into three subsections.
+Section \ref{Se4} is organized into two subsections.
 Subsection \ref{S4.1} focusses on measures on topological vector spaces.
 In Subsection \ref{S4.2} we obtain analogous results for Gaussian measures on nuclear spaces.
-This kind of measures are central in constructive (Euclidean) QFT through the program started by J. Glimm and A. Jaffe in the seventies through the Osterwalder--Schrader axioms.
-As a by-product, in Subsection \ref{S4.3}, using the techniques developed along Section \ref{Se4}, we give an application to the computation of Schwinger (or correlation) functions through the limit of finite dimensional integrals.
+This kind of measures are central in constructive (Euclidean) QFT through the program started by E. Nelson \cite{Ne}, J. Glimm and A. Jaffe \cite{GJ0,GJ} and F. Guerra, L. Rosen and B. Simon \cite{GRS} in the seventies through the Osterwalder--Schrader axioms.
+As a by-product, in Section \ref{S4.3}, using the techniques developed along Section \ref{Se4}, we give an application to the computation of Schwinger (or correlation) functions through the limit of finite dimensional integrals.
+In the final Section \ref{Se6}, we give an application of the theory developed along Section \ref{Se3} to obtain certain unitary representations.
+We set out to answer the following question.
+Given a family of unitary representations on $L^{2}(X_{i},\mu_{i})$, can we construct an unitary representation on $L^{2}(X_{\infty},\mu_{\infty})$?
+As a result of the research carried out for this paper, we have obtained a general result to describe the colimit of codiagrams in the category of Banach spaces $\mf{Ban}$.
+For the convenience of the reader interested in category theory, we include this result in the Appendix \ref{Se5}.